gundruke/TMBD-project-3/Questions.md

 Q3: Write the version SOM1B, where you change the curve of the deviation.
 Did you achieve improvements?

-Q4: Write the version SOM1C, where you change the change the normal distribution to other distribution of your choice.
+Q4: Write the version SOM1C, where you change the normal distribution to other distribution of your choice.
 Did you achieve improvements?

 Q5*: Determine the mathematical conditions that ensure the convergence of equation (3) in page 14 of this slides.